1:9

 “But lovely,” said the professor, “you need it.
 You clearly need it, lovely.”

-“It’s not fair, it isn’t fair,” said Una.
+“It’s not fair, it isn’t fair,” said Vee .
 “There has to be something else.”

 One student raised his hand.
 “Weren’t you involved in that?”

-“I played a very small role,” said the professor.
+“I played a very small role as a research assistant,” said the professor.

 “I went through, personally, over four million sounds.
 Making sounds with every material I could find, in every pattern I could think of.
 Everything was 1:9.
 I was losing my mind.
-I too, one day,chopped.
+I too, one day, chopped.
 I would chop and play my sounds at the same time, and ask if that was Begotten.
 I even,” he held up his hand and showed a tip of his finger missing, “chopped the body.”
 The class squirmed.
+“Many did that long ago.”

-“So, lovely,” he said and looked at Una, “I understand you very much.
+He paused and then began again, “So, lovely,” looked at Vee , “I understand you very much.
 But back then there was hope as the Echoes had not yet finished their run.”

 He then went and sat on the front of his desk and continued: “As I said, everything I tried was 1:9.
-But then, one day, I happened to find a piece of sound.
-I played it for a Omnia, Omnia found nothing and then sent it to The Thousand Spiral Towers.
-Then I waited for a few hours.
+But then, one day, my team and I happened to find a piece of sound.
+We played it for an Omnia, Omnia found nothing and then sent it to The Thousand Spiral Towers.
+Then we waited for a few hours.
 And suddenly, Omnia arose from my sleeve, and said, I’ll never forget it: ‘1:9.
 Unbegotten.
 This sound is not begotten.
-It is not found in the Echoes nor the Parallels nor the BeenDones’ - she said in her sweet voice.
+It is not found in the Echoes nor the Parallels nor the Been-Dones’ - she said in her sweet voice.
 Now, I nearly passed out dear students when I heard this.”

 “What did it sound like?” asked a student.